threefoldtech/info_grid/src/documentation/faq/faq.md

 ### The first time I boot my 3 node, the node gets registered and it says cache disk : OK, but the table System Used Capacity is empty.
 What can I do?

 Most of the time, just wait and data will appear.
-If you want to be sure your 3Node is online on the Grid, you can check the [Explorer](https://explorerv3.grid.tf/), which fetch information every 2 hours.
+If you want to be sure your 3Node is online on the Grid, you can check the [Node Finder](https://dashboard.grid.tf/), which fetch information every 2 hours.
 If it persist, first try to simply reboot your 3Node.